jak78/pulsar-demo-beer-factory/README.md

 # Goals

 This demo aims to illustrate the Pulsar subscription modes through a code walkthrough and a demo with [Spring Boot Pulsar](https://docs.spring.io/spring-pulsar/docs/current-SNAPSHOT/reference/html/).
+This demonstrates how the Pulsar subscription model provides:
+- elastic scalability of the consumer without the need to create partitions on the broker side
+- a unified API for both messaging & streaming
+This also demonstrates how easy it is to code a Pulsar client Spring Boot app.

 # Prerequisites